 More.
 Sampling what gets to be observed is highly problematic.
 Samples are measured according to some generalization.
 Yet generalizations are themselves based on samples.
 This circularity is inescapable.
 Whatever generalization, meaning theory, that gets to be declared cannot but be tentative.

 More.
 No scientific statement can be taken in isolation.
-The contrary means whatever statement considered and is assumed independent of the entire body of scientific knowledge cannot be part of science.
+The contrary means whatever statement that is considered and is assumed independent of the entire body of scientific knowledge cannot be "scientific."
 This body of scientific knowledge itself is constantly up for upgrade, sometimes downgrade, every time some new scientific discovery is made.
 Science as a body of knowledge is dynamically constantly evolving.
 Means scientific statements, on account of connection with other statements, are constantly being revised in value or form.

 More.
 "There are many formal languages used in mathematics, logic and computer science that do not use these terms ("true," false," or "truth").
 These languages rely on logical connectives and symbols to convey information and make deductions."